mizukageyama/bidding/README.md

 A cross-platform application built with Flutter framework with Firebase Firestore.

 ## 3 Types of Users
-* Seller - who auctions items
+* Seller - auctions items
-* Bidder - who bids
+* Bidder
-* Admin - who oversee the application.
+* Admin - oversees the application

 ## User Interface of Bidding App